coleifer/unqlite-python/docs/api.rst

         [{'__id': 1, 'color': 'white', 'name': 'Huey'},
          {'__id': 2, 'color': 'black', 'name': 'Mickey'}]

+        >>> users.filter(lambda obj: obj['name'].startswith('H'))
+        [{'__id': 1, 'color': 'white', 'name': 'Huey'}]

     .. py:method:: all()

         Return a list containing all records in the collection.

+    .. py:method:: filter(filter_fn)

+        Filter the list of records using the provided function (or lambda).
+        Your filter function should accept a single parameter, which will be the record, and return a boolean value indicating whether the record should be returned.

     .. py:method:: create()